Optional

 through the authentication flow on the authorization server.

-, in which case the SDK will
+The default is false, in which case the SDK will

 use session storage.